Sultaneous/glib/README.md

 ## Import

 This is not an all-in-one type library.
-To use a module in your Python program, simply import the module's ".h" file, and ".cpp" file.
+To use a module in your C/C++ program, simply import the module's ".h" file, and ".cpp" file.
 You will need to include the ".cpp" file as well as the header.

 (Example to use the timer module; see below for details)